By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Some parents are concerned that our culture is overly obsessed with body image and appearance, and encouraging little girls to dress up like princesses only feeds the problem.
 In my opinion, girls will grow up to be strong and confident because of the lessons we teach them and the values we instill in them as parents, but if your daughter wants to pretend to be a Disney Princess for Halloween, let her.

-Your daughter will also likely run into many other Frozen characters like Elsa or Anna, Belle, Moana, or Ariel this year; thus, her costume will help with her peer socialization.
-On the other hand, if your daughter wants to dress in a more gender-neutral or masculine costume, that is perfectly fine, too.
+Your daughter will also likely encounter many other Frozen characters, such as Elsa or Anna, Belle, Moana, or Ariel, this year; thus, her costume will aid in her peer socialization.
+On the other hand, if your daughter wants to dress in a more gender-neutral or masculine costume, that is perfectly fine.

 Spiderman, Batman, Thor, Wonder Woman, Superman, the Incredible Hulk, Iron Man, and other superheroes are always popular Halloween costumes.

-Developmentally, children like superheroes as much as they do because they can identify with the simple and concrete message that there is good and bad in the world.
-Up until about ten years, children are black-and-white in their thinking, and they cannot yet process or understand the more grey or abstract aspects of people or behavior.
+Developmentally, children like superheroes as much as they do because they can identify with the concrete and straightforward message that there is good and evil in the world.
+Until about ten years old, children are black-and-white in their thinking, and they cannot yet process or understand the more complex or abstract aspects of people or behavior.

-So, for example, older children and adults can appreciate the assorted complexities of Batman’s psyche (i.e., the impact of his parent’s death on his later motivations to fight crime) and his vigilante approach to justice, but your 5-year-old just wants to see Batman throw the Joker in jail because Batman is good, and the Joker is bad.
+So, for example, older children and adults can appreciate the assorted complexities of Batman’s psyche (i.e., the impact of his parents’ death on his later motivations to fight crime) and his vigilante approach to justice.
+Still, your 5-year-old wants to see Batman throw the Joker in jail because Batman is good, and the Joker is evil.
 Police officers and fireman costumes are also popular with children who have internalized the message that it’s good to be good.

 Being a villain gives a child freedom in their imagination to be playful with the idea of being good or bad.
 Children are curious about villains and bad guys; they know that people are not supposed to be mean, bad, or evil, so they wonder what makes them that way.

 This is perhaps why Darth Vader is always around on Halloween.
-Children who like Star Wars know that Vader is a bad guy to be feared, but they also know his back story, making him somewhat of a sympathetic character.
+Children who like Star Wars know that Vader is a villain to be feared, but they also know his backstory, making him somewhat of a sympathetic character.
 Ask any young Star Wars fan if Anakin is good or bad, and the child will likely say he is good.
-Ask that same child if Darth Vader is good or bad, and they will mostly say that Vader is bad.
+Ask that same child if Darth Vader is good or bad, and they will mostly say that Vader is evil.
 But when you ask a young child to elaborate on why Anakin became Vader, they will have trouble explaining things.

-That is because younger children do not possess the intellectual resources to fully comprehend Anakin’s catastrophic emotional conflicts — his tortured guilt over his mother’s death, his fragile sense of self about important others that followed, his compensatory hunger for power or how the Chancellor capitalized off of his emotional vulnerabilities to turn him to the dark side.
+That is because younger children do not possess the intellectual resources to fully comprehend Anakin’s catastrophic emotional conflicts — his tortured guilt over his mother’s death, his fragile sense of self about essential others that followed, his compensatory hunger for power, or how the Chancellor capitalized on his emotional vulnerabilities to turn him to the dark side.

 Given the numerous mass shooting tragedies in the US in recent years, more and more parents are concerned about the presence of guns in their children’s play and at Halloween.
 So, why are children, especially boys, so into guns, swords, and other weapons, and should we restrict them at Halloween?

 Evolutionary psychologists have argued that our children’s fascination with weapons may be deep-seated in the human experience and psyche.
 Humans were once hunters and gatherers, and children are just playing out what is now in the fabric of their DNA, their survival instinct as primitive men.
-Freudians might instead assert that a young boy’s interest in guns, swords, cannons, and other sorts of weapons actually represents phallic symbolism and a normal development phase.
+Freudians might instead argue that a young boy’s interest in guns, swords, cannons, and other types of weapons actually represents phallic symbolism and a normal developmental phase.

 Regardless of the motivation, I think children’s costumes with weapons are fine as long as there is no overemphasis on or preoccupation with the weapon.
-Sure, Jake and the Never Land Pirate costume has a sword, the Woody costume from Toy Story has a gun, and several other costumes have weapons — ninjas, Star Wars characters, police officers, soldiers, etc. But for all the costumes with firearms, there are also so many other fun and important accessories to get your child excited about.
+Sure, Jake and the Never Land Pirate costume has a sword, the Woody costume from Toy Story has a gun, and several other costumes have weapons — ninjas, Star Wars characters, police officers, soldiers, etc. However, alongside the costumes featuring firearms, there are also numerous other fun and essential accessories to get your child excited about.

 As human beings, we are sexual beings, and the expression of sexuality can even show up in our children’s costume requests.
 But what do fishnet stockings, push-up bustiers, high heels, and tons of make-up have to do with a child’s Halloween costume, you might ask?
 A lot if you’re a tween or teen who is pretending to be Olivia Rodrigo, Avril Lavigne, or a naughty French maid or naughty nurse.

-While it is normal for children to want to assert themselves differently as they mature out of childhood and into their teen years, publicly adorning sexually suggestive or sexually-oriented costumes for Halloween is inappropriate.
+While it is normal for children to want to assert themselves differently as they mature out of childhood and into their teen years, publicly donning sexually suggestive or sexually oriented costumes for Halloween is inappropriate.
 Children, tweens, and teens will identify with different sorts of individuals in the media and pop culture at varying stages of development.

-As parents, we will like some of those identifications.
+As parents, we would like some of those identifications.
 Still, we will probably not approve of all of them.
-Wanting to dress up like Taylor Swift as a girl is one thing, but wanting to dress up like a sexy Taylor Swift should be an important teaching moment for parents.
+Wanting to dress up like Taylor Swift as a girl is one thing, but wanting to dress up like a sexy Taylor Swift should be an essential teaching moment for parents.

-As I often remind parents, it’s always important to help our children make the best choices.
-Still, it’s also okay to allow our children to playfully explore the different parts of themselves and their interests, and Halloween is a great time to do that.
+As I often remind parents, it’s always essential to help our children make the best choices.
+Still, it’s also okay to allow our children to explore the different parts of themselves and their interests playfully, and Halloween is a great time to do that.
 So, Happy Halloween 2022 to all the monsters, superheroes, princesses, and pop stars out there!